 Fig 1: The daily recruited confirmed chikungunya cases in Bangladesh between 16 October and 31 December.
 Most cases were enrolled in the month of December (n=75), while the rest were in November (n=58) and October (n=5).

-Most of the patients were recruited from Dhaka city (72 from Dhaka South City corporation and 64 from Dhaka North City corporation) while only two were from outside Dhaka City, one being in Narayanging district and another one in Kerani gong, a subdistrict of Dhaka (Fig 2).
-The maximum distance between the two cases was XX kilometres.
+Most of the patients were recruited from Dhaka city (72 from Dhaka South City corporation and 64 from Dhaka North City corporation) while only two were from outside Dhaka City, one being in Narayanganj district and another one in Keraniganj, a subdistrict of Dhaka (Fig 2).
+The maximum distance between the two cases was 12.21 kilometres.